Effect of a low density dust shell on the propagation of gravitational waves

 which are solved subject to the boundary conditions $\beta\rightarrow 0$ as $r\rightarrow \infty$ (so that the background coordinates are asymptotically Minkowskian), and $W={\mathcal O}(r)$ as $r\rightarrow 0$ (so that the $W/r$ is regular at the origin).
 We find:

-The solution in $r_0\le r\le r_0+\Delta$ is lengthy and is in the computer algebra output, see Appendix~\ref{a-compalg}.
+with the superfix ${}^{[B]}$ indicating a quantity in the background depending only on $r$, and where $B_0$ is a constant and $M_S$ is the mass of the shell (see below).
+The solution for $\beta^{[B]},W^{[B]}$ in $r_0\le r\le r_0+\Delta$ is lengthy and is in the Supplementary Material, see Appendix~\ref{a-compalg}.
 In the case of Eq.~(\ref{e-ex_rho}) we find,

-with $M_S$ being the mass of the shell; the result $B_0=-M_S/2r_0+{\mathcal O}(\Delta)$ applied to all density profiles tested.
+with the result $B_0=-M_S/2r_0+{\mathcal O}(\Delta)$ applying to all density profiles tested.
 The solution in $r>r_0+\Delta$ is Schwarzschild spacetime in Eddington-Finkelstein coordinates.
 The solution in $r<r_0$ is Minkowski spacetime (which in standard form has $\beta=W=0$), and this can be seen upon applying the coordinate transformation

-The computer algebra checks, for a given density profile, that $\beta$ and $W$ and their first derivatives are continuous at the interfaces at $r=r_0$ and $r=r_0+\Delta$; and also checks that the solution in the shell satisfies all 10 Einstein equations.
+We check, using computer algebra, that for a given density profile, $\beta$ and $W$ and their first derivatives are continuous at the interfaces at $r=r_0$ and $r=r_0+\Delta$; and also that the solution in the shell satisfies all 10 Einstein equations.